flatcar-archive/flatcar-docs/os/booting-on-packet.md

-# Running CoreOS Container Linux on Packet
+# Running Flatcar Linux on Packet

 Packet is a bare metal cloud hosting provider.
 Container Linux is installable as one of the default operating system options.
 You can deploy Container Linux servers via the Packet portal or API.